realrubberduckdev/dp-blog/src/content/firewall-allowing-unauthorized-request.md

 What is going on! (◎_◎;)

 - Did the firewall just allow an authorized request?
-- What happend to the log?
+- What happened to the log?

 # The explanation
 TCP ping is a unique use case where if there is no allowed rule, the Firewall itself responds to the client's TCP ping request even though the TCP ping doesn't reach the target IP address/FQDN. `Test-NetConnection` does a TCP ping.
 This is [documented](https://learn.microsoft.com/en-us/azure/firewall/firewall-faq#why-can-a-tcp-ping-and-similar-tools-successfully-connect-to-a-target-fqdn-even-when-no-rule-on-azure-firewall-allows-that-traffic).